 Dear Damage Prevention Stakeholders,

-The Common Ground Alliance and our Data Reporting & Evaluation Committee are pleased to issue the only comprehensive accounting and analysis of damages to buried infrastructure in the U.S. and Canada with the release of our 2021 DIRT Report and Interactive Dashboard.
+The Common Ground Alliance and our Data Reporting & Evaluation Committee are pleased to issue the only comprehensive accounting and analysis of damages to buried infrastructure in the U.S. and Canada with the release of our 2021 DIRT Report and Public Dashboard.

 With the implementation of the Infrastructure Investment and Jobs Act in addition to already-high construction activity, the publication of the DIRT Report coincides with a critical moment in damage prevention.
 As we face increasing excavation activity across the U.S., it has never been more important for stakeholders to understand how and why buried facilities are damaged.
 Our analysis of damage trends reveals that over the last three years, damages have plateaued or slightly increased, while the root causes of these incidents have remained remarkably consistent.